AlemsegedF/alx-low_level_programming/README.md

-This dirctory is for the argc and argv projects
+This repository is for alx low level programming projects